ankurk91/wp-google-analytics/readme.txt

 = Did you test it with old version of WordPress ? =

 No, tested with v4.1+ (latest as of now) only.
 So i recommend you to upgrade to latest WordPress today.

 = Can i modify this plugin ? =

 Yes you can.
 But you can't make money by selling this.
 You can ask for donation.

-= Is Google Analytics is free. =
+= Is Google Analytics service free. =

 Yes, There is paid version of Google Analytics also.
 Read more [here](https://developers.google.com/analytics/devguides/collection/analyticsjs/limits-quotas).